MpiloNM95/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 4: A script that display's current directory contents, including hidden files (starting with .)
 * Task 5: A script that display's current directory contents, including with user and group IDs displayed numerically.
 * Task 6: A script that creates a directory named my_first_directory in the /tmp/ directory.
-* Task 7: A script that Move the file betty from /tmp/ to /tmp/my_first_directory.
+* Task 7: A script that moves the file betty from /tmp/ to /tmp/my_first_directory.
+* Task 8: A script that deletes the file betty